 Until the beginning of this year, any order attracting less than CHF 5 francs of VAT was allowed across the border tax free.
 This meant CHF 64.931 of most goods, including postage costs, and CHF 2002 of books and a few other products.

 It isn’t all bad news however.
-The hefty processing charges that accompany VAT charges will a thing of the past for orders from certain retailers.
+The hefty processing charges that accompany VAT charges will be a thing of the past for orders from certain retailers.
 These charges are one of the most costly and annoying aspects of ordering things from abroad in Switzerland.
 It is particularly annoying when you’ve aimed to keep your order under the CHF 64.93 threshold only to find Swiss customs applied an exchange rate that pushed the figure above the threshold, triggering a processing charge on top of the VAT.
-This can bring the total charge to 30% of the base price.
+This can bring the total costs of importing to 30% of the base price.

 These processing charges are CHF 11.50 or CHF 16.00, depending on the parcel’s origin, plus 3% of the goods’ value.
 For example importing CHF 70 of clothing from the UK would attract a total charge of CHF 23.49.
 Close to three quarters of this is the processing fee.